 This is an upgrade for the UM, which enables you to get rid of the short belts on your X and Y axis.
 The original concept was made and developed by snowygrouch, as presented on the Ultimaker forum, the difference being that his design uses printed mounts for the motors, while I am trying to make the thing with lasercut parts.
 You can find instructions and files for his version here: http://www.calumdouglas.ch so go take a look.

 The reason behind this upgrade is to have one less source of potential backlash, and thus more precision.

 Take your files off of Thingiverse, and save your designs from being stolen.

 They stole from others, they WILL steal from you.

 DD1 - Ultimaker Direct Drive - Discontinued by chopmeister is licensed under the Creative Commons - Attribution license.

-We're sure chopmeister would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure chopmeister would love to see what you've printed.
+Please document your print and share a Make with the community.